Sflashy/crawler/README.md

 # Description
-RC.Crawler is an bulk album downloader made with .Net
+Crawler is an album downloader bot made with .Net

 # Screenshots
 ### MainWindow